 "The Child In The Desert"

 So the child set out.
-He walked for days, months, years until he came to a gnarled, scoured, barren landscape.
-The soil was burned red by the sun, the rocks twisted from furnace heat.
-"This must be the desert," the child thought to himself, and he was filled with excitement.
-He could almost taste the elixir on his tongue, like dew on the leaves.
-So forward he ran, faster and faster.
-With each step, he expected to see wellsprings of nectar flowing around his feet.
-But atop the lonely ridge, in the parched valley, across the stone-fired lake of earth he found no trace of what he sought.
-"I must have overlooked it," he muttered.
-So he retraced his steps again and again until he'd marked the whole wide desert with his footprints.
-But he found no nectar.
+Days turned into months and months into years until finally he reached a gnarled, scoured, barren landscape.
+The soil was baked red by the sun, the rocks misshapen from hellish heat.
+"This must be the desert!" the child thought, and was filled with excitement.
+He could nearly taste the elixir on his tongue like dew on the leaves.
+So forward he ran, faster and faster in anticipation.
+But atop the lonely ridge, within the parched valley, across the stone-fired lake of earth he found no sign of what he sought.
+"I must have overlooked it" he muttered, retracing his steps again and again until he'd marked in vain the wide desert with his footprints.

-As the years lengthened, the child grew gnarled and scoured and barren like the desert that was now his home, looking for that nectar of the gods.
-And still he looks.
-Because hadn't everyone he'd known told him it was there?
+As the years lengthened, the child grew gnarled and scoured and barren like the desert that had become his home, searching for that nectar of the gods.
+And still he searches--because hadn't everyone he knew told him it was there?

 *Member, American Counseling Association (ACA)